-The terms scam and fraud are often used interchangeably across SEA.
+During the roundtables conducted for this study, stakeholders observed that the terms scam and fraud are often used interchangeably across Southeast Asia.
 This is both in public discourse and institutional frameworks.
 In researching definitions across the region, there is no standalone legal definition of "scams".
 Rather they are usually prosecuted under the broader ambit of cheating or fraudulent activities.
-In Indonesia, for example, the overlap in terminology is largely due to the broad use of the word penipuan, which in Bahasa Indonesia refers to both "fraud" and "scam".
+In Indonesia, for example, the overlap in terminology is largely due to the broad use of the word penipuan, which in Bahasa Indonesia refers to both "fraud" and "scam" without distinguishing between specific technical methods.
 This stems from the Indonesian Penal Code (KUHP), which offers a general definition of fraud as acts of deception intended to obtain something from another person through lies, trickery, or misrepresentation.8 The Electronic Information and Transactions Law No. 11/2008 (UU ITE), as amended by Law No. 19/2016 and Law No. 1/2024, touches on fraud in digital contexts but does not provide a clear definition or categorisation.9 Instead, it uses broad terms such as "misleading" or "false" information causing harm, which can apply to various situations beyond fraud alone.

-A similar approach is seen in Singapore, where scams are prosecuted as "cheating" under the Penal Code 1871.10 Fraud is likewise primarily defined and prosecuted under the Penal Code as cheating.
-The newly enacted Protection Against Scams Act, passed in 2025, reinforces this framework by placing scams under the same cheating provisions set out in the Penal Code.11
+This pattern of having no clear legal distinction can also be observed across other jurisdictions in the region.
+A similar approach is seen in Singapore, where scams are prosecuted as "cheating" under the Penal Code 1871.
+Fraud is likewise primarily defined and prosecuted under the Penal Code as cheating.
+The newly enacted Protection Against Scams Law, passed in 2024, reinforces this framework by placing scams under the same cheating provisions set out in the Penal Code.
 In the Philippines, there is also no legal definition of a scam.
 Instead, scamming is prosecuted under the offence of Estafa (swindling), as provided for in Articles 315 to 318 of the Revised Penal Code.
 These same provisions are also applied in cases of fraud, reflecting the overlap in how the two terms are addressed in law.

-13
+In practice, scams and fraud are most often prosecuted under the same penal provisions.
 In Thailand, offences of cheating and fraud are addressed in Sections 341 to 344, 346, and 347 of Title XII "Offences against Property" in the Criminal Code, which are also used in both cases of scams.
-14 In Malaysia, scams are not separately codified but fall under the broader category of cheating in Section 415 of the Penal Code.
-15 Fraud is also prosecuted under this provision, with an additional offence of "fraudulent trading" targeting corporate misconduct under Section 540 of the Companies Act 2016.
-16
+In Malaysia, scams are not separately codified but fall under the broader category of cheating in Section 415 of the Penal Code.
+Fraud is also prosecuted under this provision, with an additional offence of "fraudulent trading" targeting corporate misconduct under Section 540 of the Companies Act 2016.
 In Vietnam, fraud is addressed in Article 174 of the Penal Code 2015 (amended 2017) as the crime of "obtaining property by fraud."
 Scams are not specifically defined in law but are prosecuted under the same provisions that govern deception and fraudulent activities.
 Table 1 below covers the definitions of scams and fraud in SEA, with additional reference to relevant cybercrimes laws and related regulations.